Bone conduction: Candidacy

 Bone conduction devices are suitable for patients with conductive or mixed hearing loss, with a functioning cochlea but problems with the outer or inner ear that prevent sound vibrations from reaching the cochlea.
 This can be caused by conditions such as atresia, microtia, Goldenhar syndrome or Treacher Collins.
 Bone conduction is also a good option for someone who cannot use traditional air conduction hearing aids.

 Bone conduction devices are also used to help people with single-sided deafness, who have a non-functioning inner ear on one side.
 In this situation, the device picks up sounds on the non-functioning side and sends them as vibrations through the bone to the functioning cochlea on the other side.

 Technology

 There are many different types of bone conduction hearing aids but most of them work on the same principle and comprise necessary components like microphones, signal processing, energy supply and a transducer that generates vibrations.
 The microphone of the hearing aid picks up sound signals from the environment.
 The signal is then optimized and transmitted to the transducer, which generates vibrations.
 Depending on the specific bone conduction hearing aid system, the vibrations are either sent directly through the skull bone, or through the skin towards the inner ear.
 Finally, the inner ear picks up the vibrations and sends them to the auditory cortex in the brain.

-Different bone conduction devices contain different features.
-Here are the key ones.